 Observational data acquired from ground-based and spaced-based observatories are the cornerstone of my work.
 Most of my projects involve a combination of multiwavelength archival data and my own observations.
 I rely on various programming languages to process data and make statistical inferences about astrophysical phenomena.

-I am currently an astrophysics PhD candidate at the Indiana University Department of Astronomy, working with my dissertation advisor Dr. Catherine Pilachowski on photometric studies of the stellar populations of globular clusters near the Galactic bulge.
+I am currently an astrophysics PhD candidate at the Indiana University Department of Astronomy, working with my dissertation advisor Prof. Catherine Pilachowski on photometric studies of the stellar populations of globular clusters near the Galactic bulge.
 Before coming to Indiana University, I earned my Bachelor of Science degree in physics from University of California Santa Cruz, and then my Master of Science degree in physics from San Francisco State University.

 ADS , ORCID , Google Scholar